 Fraenkel Gallery is pleased to present new work by Christian Marclay, incorporating collage, video animation, and photography.
 The exhibition will be on view in the gallery from January 21 to March 25, 2021.
-Explore individual works in the show in our Online Viewing Room.

 The voice is at the center of the exhibition.
 In a series of photographs showing screaming faces, cut and torn fragments from comic books, movie stills, and images found on the internet are arranged into haunting, mask-like composites, and then recorded by the camera.
 Capturing the paper’s inherent creases and tears, the photographs mix analog and digital elements, and investigate the computer screen as a contemporary physical surface.